 Through Philip C. Duschnes, the New York bookseller, World learned, in September of 1945, that Bruce Rogers would like to make another folio Bible.

 Here was news, and news of a most provocative nature.
 It was quickly communicated to Mr. Zevin in Cleveland.
 Within a week the first meeting took place with Mr. Rogers.
 On October 19 the first cost estimates were submitted and the decision to publish was made.
-In November and early December of 1945, correspondence between Mr. Rodgers and Mr. Zevin formalized the agreement whereby Bruce Rogers would design a folio Bible for The World Publishing Company, to be printed in an edition of close to 1,000 copies, and to be sold for between $100 and $200 per copy.
+In November and early December of 1945, correspondence between Mr. Rodgers and Mr. Zevin formalized the agreement whereby Bruce Rogers would design a folio Bible for The World Publishing Company, to be printed in an edition of close to 1,000 copies, and to be sold for just under $200 per copy (in mid-1940’s dollars, which is about $3,500 in 2023 dollars).

 One of the important factors making such action possible was the participation, from the beginning, of Mr. A. Colish, is one of our country’s great printers.
 This solved the problem of who was to set and print the work.
 It was Mr. Colish who worked with BR on the preparation of the numerous sample pages before the final selection of the typeface and decorative treatment.
 His subsequent supervision of the work, from typesetting through presswork, which consumed more than three years’ time and taxed his highest standards of craftsmanship, is among the great contributions made to the WORLD BIBLE.